dataArtisans/flink-training-web/exercises/rideEnrichment-processfunction.md

 ---
 layout: page
-title: DataStream API - Ride Enrichment (CoProcessFunction)
+title: DataStream API - Expiring State (Enrichment with a CoProcessFunction)
 permalink: /exercises/rideEnrichment-processfunction.html
 ---

-The goal of this _Ride Enrichment_ exercise is to join together the `TaxiRide` and `TaxiFare` records for each ride in a more robust way than we did in an [earlier exercise]({{ site.baseurl }}/exercises/rideEnrichment-flatmap.html).
+The goal of this exercise is to join together the `TaxiRide` and `TaxiFare` records for each ride in a more robust way than we did in an [earlier exercise]({{ site.baseurl }}/exercises/rideEnrichment-flatmap.html).

 The problem with using a `RichCoFlatMap` for this application is that in a real-world system we have to expect that some records will be lost or corrupted.
 This means that over time we will accumulate an ever-growing collection of unmatched `TaxiRide` and `TaxiFare` records waiting to be matched with event data that will never arrive.
 Eventually our enrichment job will run out of memory.